 Filbert or flat brush, about 1/4- 1/2″

-Good liner brush, say size 1 or a Quill liner
+Liner brush, – not too long, a size 1 or a Quill liner

 Sandpaper #400 – #600

-Palette: I make mine a disposable, suitable for acrylics, by wetting some ordinary kitchen paper towel and squeezing it so it is damp, and then wrapping grease-proof paper around it, but feel free to use a commercial style palette if you have one.
+I make a disposable palette for acrylics, by wetting some ordinary kitchen paper towel and squeezing it so it is just damp, and not wringing wet, and then wrap this in grease proof paper as one would a sandwich.

-Step 2.
-With non- powdery chalk or chalk pencil, chalk in some guiding points, like the root of the design and outside border.
-If you don’t want to paint freehand, you could chalk in the main scroll lines and use a outline for the flowers or use transfer paper to outline the design.
-Once you get the hang of the shape of the flowers, and what your brush can do, then you can simply mark an x for where the flower will go and its orientation.
+With non- powdery chalk or chalk pencil, chalk in some guiding points, like the root of the Telemark design and outside border.
+If you don’t want to paint freehand, you could chalk or mark in the main scroll lines, with transfer paper, and use a outline for the flowers.
+Later, when you get the hang of the shape of the flowers, and what your brush can do, then you can simply mark an x for where the flower will go and its orientation.

-Step 3.
-Load a filbert, (flat with rounded tip,) or flat brush in size appropriate to the width you want the scroll to be in darkest value, on ONE EDGE ONLY.
+Step 1.
+Load a filbert ( flat with rounded tip) or flat brush in size appropriate to the width you want the scroll to be in darkest value, on ONE EDGE ONLY.
 In this case: Prussian blue.
 On the opposite edge, load Warm white or your lightest value.
 Flatten the brush on the palette so that the colours mix.
 Repeat this on your palette a number of times so that the colours gradually blend across the bristles.

-Step 5.
-Repeat the stroke if needed, and add extra shade ( the darkest value) on the outside of the scroll, to enhance the contrast.
+Step 3.
+Repeat the stroke if needed for coverage then add more of the darkest value on the outside of the scroll, to enhance the contrast.
 Be careful: Acrylics dry quickly and you may need to use a retarder medium to slow the drying time, giving you more time to play with the design.
 Retarder can be added to your brush or brushed on to your piece.
 This gives you good practice at stroke-making prior to laying down the paint.

-Step 6.
-Paint remaining scrolls in same manner.
+Step 4.
+Paint remaining scrolls in the same manner.
 Try to have them all merging towards the one root point.
 This is a very important part of making Rosemaling eye catching.
 Vary the length of the each scroll to add interest.

-Step 7.
-Begin to block in the flowers using shape following strokes, comma, or leaf shape ( S and C strokes) as appropriate.
+Begin to block in the flowers using shape following strokes, comma, or leaf shape (S and C strokes) as appropriate.
 These can be quite casual and double load your brush again with light value on one side and dark value on the other to give your project a natural blended look.
 Don’t worry too much about shaggy edges here, as the liner work will tidy that up.